 Links on Android Authority may earn us a commission.
 Learn more.

-How to install the third Android 13 beta
+How to manually install Android 13 on your Pixel

-Editor’s note: The Android 13 beta 3 steps below are compatible with Google Pixel smartphones from the Pixel 4 and 4a series forward.
+Editor’s note: The Android 13 steps below are compatible with Google Pixel smartphones from the Pixel 4 and 4a series forward.